astronomer/astro-provider-databricks/README.md

     airflow dags test example_databricks_workflow `date -Iseconds`
     ```

 This will create a Databricks Workflow with two Notebook jobs.
-This workflow may take two minutes to complete if the cluster is already running or five minutes otherwise.
+This workflow may take two minutes to complete if the cluster is already up & running or approximately five minutes depending on your cluster initialisation time.

 ## Available features

 * `DatabricksWorkflowTaskGroup`: Airflow [task group](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html#taskgroups) that allows users to create a [Databricks Workflow](https://www.databricks.com/product/workflows).